Master of Science in Cyber Security

 Admissions are made on an individual basis and take into account the applicant’s previous educational record and professional experience.
 Applications are accepted at any time.
 There is no application deadline.

-• GRE for applicants whose degree is from a non-US institution
+- GRE exam scores for applicants who select a research capstone option and whose degree is from a non-US institution

-• Three letters of recommendation, at least one must be from a professor or employer
+- Three letters of recommendation, with at least one from a professor or employer

 Tuition and fees

 Tuition and fees for this program are available on the Treasurer's Office website.
-Cost for the degree depends on enrolled credit hours each semester as graduate tuition has plateau pricing between 12-15 cr hr.
+Cost for the degree depends on enrolled credit hours each semester.
+Graduate tuition has plateau pricing between 12-15 cr hr.

 Questions?